Carus Gallery (New York, N.Y.),

-Biographical/Historical Note: Art gallery; New York, N.Y.; Est. 1968.
-Closed 2002.
-The Carus Gallery was founded by Dorothea Carus Isserstedt (1914-2002).
-The gallerys primary interest was in European Graphic Arts, specifically German Expressionism, and Russian Constructivism.
+Biographical/Historical Note: The Carus Gallery was founded by Dorothea Carus Isserstedt (1914-2002).
+The gallery's primary interest was in European Graphic Arts, specifically German Expressionism, and Russian Constructivism.
 The gallery exhibited works by Alexander Archipenko, Ernst Barlach, Max Beckmann, Heinrich Campendonk, Otto Dix, Lyonel Feininger, Natalia Goncharova, George Grosz, Erich Heckel, Alexej Jawlensky, Wassily Kandinsky, Ernst Ludwig Kirchner, Paul Klee, Gustav Klimt, Max Klinger, Kathe Kollowitz, El Lissitzky, Kazimir Malevich, László Moholy-Nagy, Marlow Moss, Otto Mueller, Edvard Munch, Emil Nolde, Christian Rohlfs and Egon Schiele.

-Donated 2004 by Dorothy Carus via Dr. Gheorghe Costinescu and Mrs. Silvelin von Scanzoni Costinescu, the heirs and executors of Dorothy Carus Isserstedt's estate.
-Additions expected.
+The records were donated to the Archives in 2004 by Dr. Gheorghe Costinescu and Mrs. Silvelin von Scanzoni Costinescu, the heirs and executors of Dorothy Carus Isserstedt's estate.

 How to Use this Collection

 - Read the Finding Aid for this collection